 Infrequently (0.1 to 1%) occurring adverse reactions are: congestive heart failure, psychosis, urinary retention, dyspnea, skin rash, vomiting, weakness, slurred speech, euphoria, thinking abnormality, amnesia, hyperkinesia, hypertension, decreased libido, and visual disturbance, including punctate subepithelial or other corneal opacity, corneal edema, decreased visual acuity, sensitivity to light, and optic nerve palsy.

 Rare (less than 0.1%) occurring adverse reactions are: instances of convulsion, leukopenia, neutropenia, eczematoid dermatitis, oculogyric episodes, suicidal attempt, suicide, and suicidal ideation (see WARNINGS).

-Cardiovascular --cardiac arrest, arrhythmias including malignant arrhythmias, hypotension, and tachycardia;
+Cardiac arrest, arrhythmias including malignant arrhythmias, hypotension and tachycardia;

-Miscellaneous -neuroleptic malignant syndrome (see WARNINGS), allergic reactions including anaphylactic reactions, edema and fever.
+Neuroleptic malignant syndrome (see WARNINGS), allergic reactions including anaphylactic reactions, edema, fever.

-Deaths have been reported from overdose with Amantadine hydrochloride.
+Deaths have been reported from overdose with Amantadine.
 The lowest reported acute lethal dose was 1 gram.
 Because some patients have attempted suicide by overdosing with Amantadine, prescriptions should be written for the smallest quantity consistent with good patient management.